 Churchyards provide vital green and quiet space, as well as vital homes for endangered species in some areas.

-The diocese encourages churches to explore simple ways to use your churchyard to create a haven for wildlife, for heritage, and for people.
+Churches are encouraged to explore simple ways to use their churchyard to create a haven for wildlife, for heritage, and for people.

 In many urban areas, the churchyard is often the only ‘green lung’ for the community and the rural churchyard can often be a haven of biodiversity in intensively agricultural areas.
-They provide stepping stones through our urban and agricultural landscapes, contributing to wildlife corridors through areas which otherwise may be hard for some species to traverse.
+They provide stepping stones through our urban and agricultural landscapes, contributing to wildlife corridors through areas that otherwise may be hard for some species to traverse.
 See the examples on the Burial Grounds to Inspire map.
-Could you propose a beautiful churchyard you know as an addition?

 Churches Count on Nature and Love your Burial Ground week

-Churches across the country celebrate Love your Burial Ground week every year in June as part of the nationwide project run by Caring for God’s Acre (CfGA) and supported by the national Church of England Environment Programme.
+Churches across the country celebrate Love your Burial Ground Week every year in June as part of the nationwide project run by Caring for God’s Acre (CfGA) and supported by the national Church of England Environment Programme.
 Check out the land and nature webinars.

 There are an estimated 12,000 Church of England churchyards throughout the country and around half of them already run biodiversity projects, while remaining respectful to their users, particularly family and friends of those buried there.

 During this week churches are encouraged to run events to raise awareness and celebrate the treasures of their churchyard, and to submit wildlife discoveries as part of a central database which will list all the biodiversity churchyards are holding in store for the country.